hecerinc/Notes-On/finanzas/chap14.md

 Although age, income level, and the amount of contributions made to the plan have a great deal to do with the amount of monthly benefits received at retirement, probably no variable is more important than the level of _investment performance_ generated on the contributed funds.

 A defined contribution plan **promises nothing at retirement** except the returns the fund manager have been able to obtain.
-The only thing that's defined is thea mount of contribution that the employee and/or employer must make (generally stated as a % of the the employee's income).
+The only thing that's defined is the amount of contribution that the employee and/or employer must make (generally stated as a % of the the employee's income).

 Thus, the _employee bears the risk of funding retirement_.